RareGoldNuggets.com

 21. Kettle River

 The Kettle River originates in British Columbia and flows into the Columbia River.
 Where the Kettle River enters Washington, gold is found all around the town of Danville.
 Several lode prospects are scattered around the town as well.
+Other historic mining sites were located on the lower section of the river around Orient and Barstow.

 Gold Panning in Washington